Barbour and Raymond Briggs Father Christmas

 For the campaign, Barbour created amazing shop windows inspired by ‘Father Christmas to the rescue’ and shared the short film as well as fun assets on their website and on social media.
 The 2020 collaboration also featured exclusive Father Christmas apparel for women and children.
 The diverse product range offered sweatshirts, T-shirts as well as a selection of gifts - perfect for the holidays!
 Customers could also win a limited-edition Father Christmas wax tin to repair their Barbour jacket.

 Award winning 2D animation studio, Illuminated Films, produced the animation for both films.
 ‘Thanks Mrs C’ and ‘Father Christmas to the Rescue’ were directed by Dave Unwin, director of the original 1991 animated special, along with Art Director, Loraine Marshall and a number of leading British animators.
 Working closely with the team at Illuminated Films, Barbour's integrated creative agency, Thinking Juice came up with the narratives of both films and the creative elements of the campaigns.

 The agreement was brokered by The Copyrights Group as we have been the licensing agents for Father Christmas for nearly 30 years.

-Iain Harvey, producer at Illuminated Films, commented in 2019: 'The vision that Barbour shared with us for this fantastic campaign complements the brand of Raymond Briggs' iconic Father Christmas.
+Iain Harvey, at Illuminated Films, commented in 2019: 'The vision that Barbour shared with us for this fantastic campaign complements the brand of Raymond Briggs' iconic Father Christmas.
 The character is part of British heritage for so many families every Christmas and to celebrate 125 years with Barbour is certainly an exciting moment in the character's own timeless history.'